La-Nique/ARmeasurement/README.md

-# AR Measurement: Augmented Reality iOS Measurement App
+# AR Measurement: Augmented Ruler Mobile App
-##### Developed by Lanique Lynn Peterson
+#### Developed by Lanique Peterson

+## Description:

+A simple app that measures the distance between two points in 3D space.

+#### Code + Frameworks:

+Developed on Xcode with Swift.<br>
-###### Built on XCode using Swift and UIKit, ARKit, and SceneKit frameworks
+UIKit, ARKit, and SceneKit frameworks were used to create ARmeasurement.

-## App Demo
-(tested on one of my bookcases):
+### App Demo [courtesy of one of my bookcases]:

 [<img src="https://media.giphy.com/media/3PpCUqPtu0KJWQwulU/giphy-downsized.gif" width="330" alt="Lanique Peterson Augmented Reality App Demo">](https://github.com/La-Nique/)

-### Application Description:

-A simple Augmented Reality application that measures the distance between two points in 3D space
+### How To Use:

+- Tap the screen on your phone once to select the beginning point.
+- Tap the screen a second time to select the end point of the measurement.

-## System Requirements
+### System Requirements:

 Apple Phone or iPad with AR capabilities.

-## Instructions
-Download the application onto your device.

-Tap the screen on your phone once to select the beginning point.

-Tap the screen a second time to select the end point of the measurement.

-###### all rights reserved
+This application cannot be used on desktop.

+### Ponders:

+This application was built in conjunction with another extended reality project I am currently working on.
+This is a small piece of a larger idea I am developing with my team.
+We came to discover near exact measurements can be taken within XR.